By Kermit Rowe

 0 Comments

 RINGS course & coaching participants This one minute to the point testimonial contains a valuable principle from a couple who was on the ropes and hating each other.
 See if you can find it!
 Introduction by Lavern Nissley Encompass Executive Director The brief video we're featuring answers the question, "How do you know when it's time to seek help in your marriage?"
 Not every couple reaching out to us is on the brink - some just want to grow in their skills.
 But Kevin and Renee were giving it one final attempt.
 Their heartfelt reflections are an encouragement to all couples who can identify with them.
 Encompass Connection Center helps couples learn how to create fulfilling, productive relationships for years to come.
 We offer a free relationship assessment to determine your relationship’s strengths and potential threats.
 For additional help, look into our RINGS Experience, which includes marriage strengthening exercises and a coaching model to help build real intimacy and growth skills.
 We'll also help you to break those destructive patterns that may negatively impact generations.
 By: Cindee Johnson Encompass Relationship Coach Orange barrels.
 No trespassing.
 Yield.
 Under construction.
 Do not enter.
 Danger.
 No outlet.
 Stop.
 Do you ignore these cautionary signs?
 Hopefully not!
 They are meant to protect you.
 Do you know there are cautionary signs for our relationships, too?
 Although these aren’t posted quite so clearly along life’s journey, they can become glaring warnings, especially in communication and conflict.
 As the 5 Man Electrical Band sang in 1970, “Sign, sign, everywhere a sign.”
 But... what are the signs?
 How do we identify them?
 Where do we get help in understanding them?
 Relationship researcher John Gottman has identified“ Four horsemen” seeking to destroy marriages.
 They ride in with signs we can’t afford to ignore.
-Gorman describes the four like this: By Lavern Nissley Encompass Executive Director If you wanted to improve your golf swing or baking skills, you would likely seek quite a different avenue of professional expertise than if you had just suffered a compound fracture.
+Gorman describes the four like this: |

 All